Close

 Groote Eylandt

 Alyangula has a single school - the Alyangula Area School, which the NT Department of Education runs.
-It has enrollments primarily for the younger and middle years of schooling.
-Although it does offer schooling from prep to year 12, the senior years of high school are typically offered through distance education.
-Sea Grass Early Learning and OSHC provide childcare services in Alyangula.
-You can phone (08) 8987 7030 or email director@seagrasslearning.org for more information.
+Senior years of high school are typically offered through distance education.

 Please note: securing housing can take some lead time due to high competition.